 Quantative judging process - Performance screening criteria

-The funds covered are UK authorised and FSA-recognised with distributor status.
+The funds covered are UK authorised and FCA-recognised with distributor status.

 Qualitative judging process